ts-cli

 3. The yaml or json formatted file at "~/.config/tetrascience/config"

-If no platform versio is found, the current TDP version
+If no platform version is found, the current TDP version

 positional arguments: